shoui520/shoui520.github.io/multilingual_docs/es/monolingual.md

 Now we will enable scanning within pop-ups, this is very important, as we want to be able to look up any words we don't know within a **definiton.**
 ![Image](img/mono3.jpg)

-You may want to increase the size of your Yomichan pop up window because by default it is pretty small and will become a hindrance when using monolingual dictionaries.
-To make enough headroom to use Yomichan dictionaries comfortably we are going to edit the following settings.
+You may want to increase the size of your Yomitan pop up window because by default it is pretty small and will become a hindrance when using monolingual dictionaries.
+To make enough headroom to use Yomitan dictionaries comfortably we are going to edit the following settings.

 ![Image](img/mono4.jpg)